K4resz/docker-cups/README.md

 # docker cups

-A ready to use CUPS server packaged inside a focal Ubuntu
+A ready to use CUPS server packaged inside latest Ubuntu x86_64

 ## Usage